Unlike the forward endpoint, Lava does translate request and response bodies on rewrite. You send your SDK’s format (e.g. OpenAI

 Lava blocks frontend requests to prevent token exposure.
 Always call Lava from your backend:

-Frontend → Your Backend → Lava → AI Provider.Fallback: Query Parameter
+Frontend → Your Backend → Lava → AI Provider.How does path stripping work?

 You can still use the?u= style as a fallback: